Skip to main content

 Sulaymaniyah365 kmAmna Suraka Museum, Dukan Lake, Azmar Mountain, Salim Street

-Duhok440 kmDuhok Dam, The Ottoman Dalal Bridge (Zakho), Duhok Lake
+Duhok440 kmDuhok Dam, Delal Ottoman Bridge (Zakho), Duhok Lake

 Mosul400 kmOld Mosul (Reconstruction), Ancient Nineveh, Prophet Jonah